josep11/puppeteer-botbase-ts/README.md

 ## Used by

-As of end of September 2025, it is used by the following projects:
+As of November 2025, it is used by the following projects:
-- milanuncios
 - reinicar router bot

 ## TODO